AymenKallala/RAG_Maestro/README.md

 # Tip Notes (Important)

-1. Once in the app, *you will have to provide your OPENAI API KEY* to query the bot, as I built my agent with the `gpt-3.5-turbo` model by default.
-You can obtain an API key by logging into your OpenAI account and [creating a new API key](https://platform.openai.com/account/api-keys).
-2. This bot is a Q&A bot, which means that it does not keep track of the conversation, but answers your queries one by one.
+1. This bot is a Q&A bot, which means that it does not keep track of the conversation, but answers your queries one by one.
 Remember to "Clear the conversation" every once in a while to assure a better inference time.
-3. You will be able to pick your source of information, the choice is between CNBC and Investopedia.
-The former give the agent a broder access and the ability to answer more general questions like _How was Apple performing lately?_ or _How can global markets be impacted by a war involving Iran and the US?_.
-Whereas the latter gives more specific financial details, and access to thorough analysis that can help answer precise questions like _What is happening to the US regional banks?_.

 # Implementation Details